 Sincerely repeat this prayer throughout the day and God will answer you:

-Allahumma ainni ala shukrika wa taa atika wa husni ibadatika
+Allahumma ainni ala zikrika wa taa atika wa husni ibadatika

-O God, support me in being thankful toward You, being obedient toward You, and worshiping You in the best way possible.
+O God, support me in remembering You, being obedient toward You, and worshiping You in the best way possible.

-This prayer can bring us everything we desire in this world and the afterlife, because if we have God’s support in being thankful, obedient and ardent in worship, then this will guarantee us everything else we could possibly desire.
+This prayer can bring us everything we desire in this world and the afterlife, because if we have God’s support in remembering Him, being obedient toward Him and being ardent in worship, then this will guarantee us everything else we could possibly desire.